 * Click here for rating key

-Salad Shoppe Restaurant Review: Salinas is known as the “Salad Bowl of the World,” and no lunch or dinner spot embodies that nickname as well as the Salad Shoppe.
-Grab a tray, plate and cutlery and then cruise down the 25-foot-or-so-long salad bar.
-Three choices of greens (spinach, mixed greens and lettuce, usually) are followed by house-made goodies such as balsamic pasta, macaroni and potato salads, then more than 60 ingredients from beets and jícama to tofu and peperoncini.
-At the end of the bar, top off your custom creation with dressing and garnishes such as fried chow mein noodles, bacon bits or croutons, and then check out for under $10.
+Salad Shoppe Restaurant Review: Salinas is known as the “Salad Bowl of the World,” and no lunch or dinner spot lives up to that nickname as well as the Salad Shoppe.
+Grab a tray, plate and cutlery and then cruise down the 25-feet-or-so-long salad bar.
+Three choices of greens (spinach, mixed greens and lettuce, usually) are followed by house-made goodies such as bow tie pasta and tuna, Asian noodles and potato salads, then more than 60 ingredients from sweet beets cooked up with a little sugar and spice and chilled, to chopped fresh vegetables.
+Finish up with house-made dressings, sunflower seeds, real bacon bits or croutons, and then check out for around $10.
 Soft-serve ice cream comes with each meal, and you can add house-made soup, containers of shrimp or chicken or a beverage for just a bit more.
 Pre-made salads and wraps make the process even speedier.
 Eating light, fresh and local never tasted so good.